Hector-Xavier/Entropic-Ranks/README.md

 > entropic_ranks(data_under_analysis,population_vector,data_origin=NULL,granularity=1,supervised=FALSE,process_log=FALSE,export_plots=FALSE,create_output_files=FALSE,is_logged=TRUE,logbase=2,huge_feature_list=FALSE)

 ## Arguments:
-**data_under_analysis** - Tab-delimited .txt table with rows representing features, columns representing samples and cells containing the values to be compared.
+**data_under_analysis** - Table with rows representing features, columns representing samples and cells containing the values to be compared.
 Rownames and column names must be unique. (see included test data)

-**population_vector** - Tab-delimited .txt table with a single column, one row per sample and 0 or 1 as the table values.
+**population_vector** - Binary integer vector (0 or 1), of length equal to the number of columns of data_under_analysis.
 Header and rownames must be included.
 Denotes the two sample subpopulations to be compared. (see included test data)

 **data_origin** - Tab-delimited .txt table with a single column, one row per sample.
 Header and rownames must be included.
 The data must be labels differentiating the origin of each sample.
 If NULL, it defaults to assuming that data are of the same origin.
 To be used only if the data are from different experiments or publications. (default: null)